Get to know the fishes of Reef Cam

 Habitat: Rocky reefs and sandy areas in coastal waters and bays, in depths of 3-260m.

-General description: Large distinctive fishes with deep, compressed bodies, large ‘spiky’ looking fins and an almost tubular snout with a small mouth.
+General description: Large distinctive fish with deep, compressed bodies, large ‘spiky’ looking fins and an almost tubular snout with a small mouth.
 Longsnout Boarfish are whitish with two dark angled bands on sides, and a dark band from the front of the dorsal fin to snout tip.
 Fins also with dark markings.
 Juveniles have large brownish blotches covering the body, dorsal and anal fins.

 Warning: Longsnout Boarfish have venomous spines.